plus3it/watchmaker/docs/findings/el8.md

 - The scanner is looking for files that have mode-zero for their "all" field regardless of owning-directory's mode-setting: in this case, the result is _technically_ a correct finding but, from an _effective_ security perspective is non-problematic
 - The scanner may be confused if the "failed" file's group-permission is zero: in this case, the result is simply not valid

+# Add `nosuid` Option to `/boot`

+**Invalid Finding:**

+Some scanners will check to see what the mount-option is for the filesystem containing the `/boot` directory without first ensuring that `/boot` directory is actually a standalone filesystem.
+When `/boot` is not a standalone filesystem, it gets the same boot-options as the `/` filesystem and, therefore, cannot have the `nosuid` mount-option set.